Peg Weissinger

 Background in Faculty Development

-- Peg is currently Assistant Dean for Educational Assessment and Evaluation for the Georgetown University School of Medicine, where she promotes assessment as an instructional design tool.
+- Former Associate Dean for Educational Assessment and Evaluation for the Georgetown University School of Medicine, a job that spanned from program assessment to effective use of assessment as an instructional design tool.

-- Previously, she was the Director of the Extended Learning Institute Distance Learning Center, Northern Virginia Community College, a leader in distance education for over 35 years (2004-2006).
+- Director of the Extended Learning Institute Distance Learning Center, Northern Virginia Community College, a leader in distance education for over 35 years (2004-2006).

-- She served as Director of Instructional Design and Development at the Center for Teaching and Learning, Indiana University-Purdue University, Indianapolis (IUPUI) (2002-2004).
-Other capacities at IUPUI included:
+- Director of Instructional Design and Development at the Center for Teaching and Learning, Indiana University-Purdue University, Indianapolis (IUPUI) (2002-2004).
+Roles there included:

 - Co-coordinator, Organizing Committee, Fourth National Institute for New Faculty Developers (2002-2003).